aaron-grau/curic/ruby/projects/poker/README.md

     * Holds the deck
     * Keeps track of whose turn it is
     * Keeps track of the amount in the pot.

-Make sure to request a code review from your TA once you have some of your classes implemented.